-6.03 The student must present in his/her petition extraordinary situations that resulted in poor performance due to extenuating circumstances that would warrant excluding those grades in calculating the student's retention/graduation GPA.
+5.03 The student must present in his/her petition extraordinary situations that resulted in poor performance due to extenuating circumstances that would warrant excluding those grades in calculating the student's retention/graduation GPA.
 (Extenuating circumstances might include a serious illness or medical emergency, severe financial distress, significant work conflicts, or a specific personal crisis.)

-6.04 The University's decision of an academic renewal petition is final.
-Any resubmission of an academic renewal petition that has been denied by the University will not be considered.

-6.05 If the University approves the student's academic renewal petition, all grades and hours during the enrollment period will be excluded from the student's retention/graduation GPA and will remain on the student's transcript with a notation that academic renewal was granted by the University.
+5.04 If the University approves the student's academic renewal petition, all grades and hours during the enrollment period will be excluded from the student's retention/graduation GPA and will remain on the student's transcript with a notation that academic renewal was granted by the University.

-6.06 Neither content nor credit hours of renewal coursework may be used to fulfill any degree or graduation requirements.
+5.05 Neither content nor credit hours of renewal coursework may be used to fulfill any degree or graduation requirements.

-6.07 A student may not receive more than one academic renewal or reprieve during his/her academic career.
-Once an academic renewal is granted it cannot later be canceled by the University.
+5.06 A student may not receive more than one academic renewal or reprieve during his/her academic career.

-6.08 The University will honor course work/semesters that were renewed at other State System institutions if the student met all OSRHE academic renewal criteria.
+5.07 The University will honor course work/semesters that were renewed at other State System institutions if the student met all OSRHE academic renewal criteria.
 The University will not honor academic renewals granted by institutions outside the State System.